|

 out to be great to tour with.
 Everyone was enthusiastic and positive.
 And

-a big bonus, we had Adriel as our tour guid once again.
-Our first stop was
+a big bonus: we had Adriel as our tour guide once again.

 a roadside overlook with fantastic scenery.
 There were vendors there in